 |Gross Vehicle Weight Rating (GVW)||9,500|

-The Keystone Outback 291UBH could be one of the lightest moderately sized travel trailers, with premium features, on the market today.
+While we’re still waiting on the specs for the 2023 mode, the 2022 Keystone Outback 291UBH could be one of the lightest moderately sized travel trailers, with premium features, on the market today.
 The 291UBH offers a unique design, unlike any other travel trailer on the road.
-The trailer offers a rear bunk bed setup, with larger bunks than the traditional twin style, and a closable door.
+The trailer offers a rear bunk bed setup with larger bunks than the traditional twin style and a closable door.
 The bunkhouse area is perfect for small kids and provides plenty of room to make the space their own.

 Innovative storage is a hallmark of this unit.
 There is a hidden pantry behind the entertainment center, which provides a large amount of storage for food and supplies.
 Most people won’t even realize it’s there until they open it and will be in awe by the amount of space.
 In addition, the unit has a single large slide in the living room, opening up the trailer for plenty of room for relaxing and entertaining.